Our tagging event is September 20th. We will be tagging and releasing Monarchs and sending them on their migration to Mexico.

-Visitors learned about the Monarch butterfly lifecycle and their migration.
-After catching a Monarch, they tagged their butterfly, identified it as male or female and then released outside.
+Visitors learn about the Monarch butterfly lifecycle and their migration.
+After catching a Monarch, you tag their butterfly, identified it as male or female and then release outside.

 The tagging information is sent to the University of Kansas with their Monarch Watch program.